 How the Course Works

 Both the textbook and the Workbook & Diary present the course material in 83 modules that are grouped within 14 units and one enrichment module.
 Weekly schedule charts in the Workbook & Diary show assignments for four days per week.
-Students should also use the textbook publisher’s web page where they will find supplementary videos and online flashcards for practicing vocabulary.
+Students should also use the textbook publisher’s web page where they will find supplementary videos and flashcards for practicing vocabulary.
 (The textbook shows the student when there is a video that ties in with a particular section of the material.)

 The course also has other types of questions, exercises, and experiments.
 Key points are summarized in a question-and-answer format at the end of each module for review purposes, and these are followed by multiple-choice questions and some practice FRQs (free response questions).
 Each unit in the textbook concludes with lists of the key terms, concepts, and contributors with which students need to be familiar; a set of multiple-choice questions; and two or three FRQs.

 Unit exams are in the Workbook & Diary.
 Unit exams are cumulative, testing students on material learned through all prior units up to that point.
 The author explains to parents that tests for this course are purposely difficult–“harder than the AP test”–so that students will be well prepared (Workbook & Diary, p.
 5).

 The course is designed primarily for independent study, but there are discussions, experiments, and activities that will require parental oversight and participation.
 Parents might trust students to use the answer keys to grade their work if the student is truly working toward passing the AP exam.
 Students (or parents) are told how to score the various course activities and record total unit scores on a “Grade Book” page at the end of the Workbook & Diary.
 Passing the AP Psychology Exam is the ultimate test as to whether or not students have learned the material, so it serves as an objective measure of accountability.